By the time I graduated college, I was well-versed in all sorts of teacher talk about equity and social justice.

 I had gotten into books like Pedagogy of the Oppressed and The Dreamkeepers, and they were basically my law and gospel.
 I thought the wisdom they imparted alone would be all I needed to close the achievement gap by myself.

-I was going to be the equity guru, and teachers across the Bluegrass would come to respect my amazingly gap-less test scores.
-(I was wrong about that part.)
+I was going to be the equity guru, and teachers across the Bluegrass would come to respect my amazingly gapless test scores.

 When I landed my first teaching position, I went in on my equity high horse.
 I would talk your ears off about culturally relevant teaching, and about how groundbreaking and effective it could be for traditionally disadvantaged students.
-(I still believe in that part.)
+(I still believe that part, for what it’s worth.)

 Because a lot of that stuff is just talk.